Here are our best tips for how to get to Lofoten and Lillevik by plane, ferries, cars, etc. And some information about local rental car companies.

 Fly to Evenes (Harstad/Narvik) airport with SAS or Norwegian, rent a car (see below), drive 3 hours to Lillevik.
 Or take the airport bus, Flybussen, to Svolvær – which also takes about 3 hours.

-From May 2024 Eurowings (connected to Lufthansa) has direct flights from Frankfurt to Evenes.
+- Frankfurt: Eurowings (connected to Lufthansa) has flights from Frankfurt to Evenes.

-This can be almost as fast as flying to Svolvær.
-The drive is scenic, but can be “difficult” in winter.
+Flying to Evenes can be almost as fast as flying to Svolvær.
+The 3 hour drive is scenic, but can be “difficult” in winter.

 Both the Gimsøystreaumen bridge and the Raftsundet bridge close in strong wind, and can be closed for several hours.
 There is no alternative route.
 Check the status on 175.no.